The Jackson up and comer shares on the inspirations for his new album, putting his city on the map, and the importance of online community.

-The second collaboration from L'Orange and Solemn Brigham is another captivating work full of laser-sharp lyricism and dusty and groove-centric sampling.
+The second collaboration from L'Orange and Solemn Brigham is another captivating work full of laser-sharp lyricism paired with dusty and groove-centric sampling.

 The Southern-based producers and songwriters have teamed up for a new instrumental project that explores and embraces the THC experience.